Bay Super V: Development

 The Super-V is an extensive conversion of the Beechcraft Model 35 Bonanza.
 Serial number records indicate the aircraft chosen for conversion range in production dates from 1947 to 1950.
 The original conversion was developed by David Peterson as the "Skyline Super-V" in 1955–56, assisted by W.D.
 Johnson, and the rights to the conversion were acquired by Oakland Airmotive on July 2, 1958.
 Oakland Airmotive became Bay Aviation Services on July 8, 1960.
-The main wing spar was strengthened considerably in the process.
+The wing spar was strengthened considerably in the process.
 The airframe is so different from the original Bonanza that, rather than supplementing the original type certificate, the US Federal Aviation Administration (FAA) issued a completely new certificate for the Super-V.

 Oakland Airmotive intended to produce converted planes starting in 1960, but never progressed beyond manufacturing and installing Super-V conversion kits on customer-supplied Bonanzas.
 Ed Gough was the President.
 FAA type certification was granted in June 1960.
 Production drawings, bills of material, and other documentation was prepared and there were several conversions in the pipeline.
 Flying magazine published a story on the Super V in October 1960 and the marketing efforts were reaching a peak, with a Super-V (Registration N617B) completing a successful circumnavigation of the globe.
 The cost of a standard conversion was priced in 1960 at US$22,500, not including the cost of the donor aircraft.

 The Super-V was initially certificated with the carburetor-equipped Lycoming O-360-A1A engines.
 Although the engines were intended to be fuel-injected, as on David Peterson's developmental prototype, the engines on the prototype did not meet FAA approval.
 As a preliminary first step towards true fuel injection, the O-360-A1C engine was adopted in August 1960, which eliminated the possibility of carburetor icing.
 The type certificate was later revised to include the A1C engine variant, and flight testing with O-360-A1C engines was not completed until early 1961 at SFO.

 The Insul-8 Corporation of San Carlos, California, organized a new aviation division that provided all parts (except engines) for the conversion to the Super-V Aircraft Corporation of San Francisco International Airport.
 Super-V conversion centers operated under franchise from the Super-V Aircraft Corporation.
 Tirey L. Ford, Jr., was president of both the Insul-8 Corporation and the Super-V Aircraft Corporation.